Ourpower

 Use this free calculator to work out how much donations tax you will pay on gifts of money, property, or assets in South Africa.
-Covers all exemptions including spouse donations, donations to public benefit organisations, and the annual R100,000 exemption for individuals.
-Based on current SARS donations tax rates.
+It supports both 2025/26 and 2026/27 SARS donations tax years, including spouse and PBO exemptions plus the correct annual exemption for the year selected above.

 Donations Tax Calculator